 Recycle Your Pumpkins

-Ask The Designer: I have been asked for tips to budget decorate for the holidays to save money.
+Ask The Designer: I have been asked for tips to decorate on a budget for the holidays, to save money.

 Sometimes the holidays just sneak up on you.
-It’s mid October and you find your wallet get stretched in ways you had not planned- Costumes, parties, neighborhood events, and fall festivals.
+I mean it is mid October and you find your wallet get stretched in ways you had not planned- Costumes, parties, neighborhood events, and fall festivals.
 I find if you are working with a budget it is always good to shop your own home first.
-Maybe you saved something that can be upcycled into a new piece for the holiday.
-Today I would like to show how I recycled or upcycled some of my Fall Decorations from years ago.
+Maybe you have saved something back that can be upcycled into a new piece for the holiday, or use in a a brand new way.
+Today I would like to show how I recycled or upcycled some of my Fall Decorations from about 5 years ago.

 So this was my front door wreath circa 2012.
 (Please excuse the horribly grainy picture, as I had no idea I would be a blogging about this 5 years later….LOL) At the time this wreath beautifully adorned the front door of my home.
-I had so many people that loved it, I made 7-8 just like it for customers, friends, and family.
+I had so many people that loved it, and I made 7-8 just like it for customers, friends, and family.
 I kept the wreath into the next year but by the third year 2014 I wanted something new.
 So I disassembled the pumpkins and used them in vases and baskets, and bowls around my home.
 I decided this year that I wanted to eliminate the traditional orange from my dining table, so I decided to spray the pumpkins from above with these 3 colors of spray paint, to create a shabby chic table.
 I taped off the stems and divided the pumpkins into two sets.
-I sprayed them all with a white primer paint, and cited for them to dry.
-Then I sprayed half the pumpkins sage and the other half taupe.
-Once dry I removed the tape and hand painted the stems with a brown craft paint.
+I sprayed them all with a white primer paint, and let them dry.
+Then I sprayed half the pumpkins a sage green and the other half greigy-taupe.
+Once dry, I removed the tape from the stem and hand painted them with a brown craft paint.